Reading time: 2 minutes

 When you retire, there are lots of decisions to make about whether to take a lump sum or start an account-based pension.

 You also need to decide how you would like the remaining balance of your super account to be distributed when you die.
 Normally, that means making a death benefit nomination.
-For more information, see SuperGuide article Who gets your super when you die?
-A definitive guide to death benefit nominations.

 Many super funds also give you another option to think about if you decide to start a super pension – the chance to nominate a reversionary beneficiary to automatically continue receiving your super pension after your death.